At a Glance

 Some tips for your application 🫡

 Craft a Strong CV: Ensure your CV is up-to-date and clearly outlines your teaching experience, qualifications, and any relevant professional development.
-Include specific examples of how you've contributed to student success and curriculum enhancement in previous roles.
+Highlight specific achievements that demonstrate your ability to promote pupil welfare and work collaboratively with parents and staff.

 Prepare for the PVG Requirement: Since this role requires membership in the Protecting Vulnerable Groups (PVG) scheme, be prepared to discuss your understanding of safeguarding practices in your application.
-Mention any relevant training or experience you have in promoting pupil safety and welfare.
+If you are already a member, mention this in your application to strengthen your candidacy.

 How to prepare for a job interview at Moray Council